 The Amarbayasgalant Monastery originally consisted of over 40 temples and buildings laid out on parallel sides.
 In fact, this beautiful monastery was one of the very few monasteries which partially escaped during the communist purge in 1937-1939.
 However, many lamas were executed and many monastery artifacts including statues, tanka, sutras were looted and destroyed.
 In spite of the purge, some artifacts were hidden during the purge until modern days and later were returned.

-After that, restoration work took the place in 1988 and added a shining golden buddha statue and large Stupa on the hills behind the Monastery.
+After that, restoration work took the place in 1988 and added a shining golden buddha statue and a large Stupa on the hills behind the Monastery.
 Today, the monastery has 28 buildings and 30-50 lamas, most of them teenagers, run the monastery all year round.